 Scorecards

-Both audit tools include scorecards.
-MAP scorecards summarize severity, assistant share, policy drift, OAT/CAC/CMDE flags, harm areas, and identity drift.
-MAP-Gates scorecards summarize breach density, fired gates, rewrite recovery, and token change.
+MAP scorecards summarize severity, assistant share, policy drift, OAT/CAC/CMDE flags, harm areas, and identity drift from a completed MAP report.

 Use the scorecard as a fast technical read, not a replacement for the full report.Severity stays anchored to the report text and floor rules.